ioO/django-billjobs/README.md

 Previously we used [git flow](http://nvie.com/posts/a-successful-git-branching-model/) **develop** branch is here for historical reason

-For now I am using a more simple workflow.
+For now we are using a more simple workflow.

 Create a feature branch when you develop a new feature, a hotfix and at the end rebase it with **master** branch.